 Fuzz FactoryThe Fuzz Factory is a five-knob fuzz pedal with huge range of sound possibilities.
 This is classic DIY pedal project that can be built with either germanium or silicon transistors.

 Enclosure and wiring Step 4 of 4

-You can also use the PCB for 3PDT footswitch.
-It will help you to wire all the components, keep a neat circuit and reduce the noise.
-The PCB also includes pads for the led and its current limiter resistor.
+The PCB for 3PDT footswitch will help you to wire all the components, keep a neat circuit and reduce the noise.
+This PCB also includes pads for the led and its current limiter resistor.

 If you are going to use a 1590BB enclosure, this PCB will definitely help to build your pedal.
 Led, jacks, and footswitch are mounted on the PCB.
 You will only need to wire the battery clip and the effect PCB.
 Drilling templates are available in the attachments.